arodic/polygone.art/README.md

 This content is published under a [CC-BY License](https://creativecommons.org/licenses/by/4.0/).
 You're free to use this as long as you credit the author.
 [Learn more](https://support.google.com/poly/answer/7418679).

-This website does not use cookies and its [open-source](https://github.com/arodic/polygone.art).
+This website does not use cookies, it is open-source and hosted on [github](https://github.com/arodic/polygone.art).

 Torrent download links will be added here later.
 Please come back soon.